Peter Whitehead (filmmaker): Documentary

-Paul Cronin’s two-part documentary In the Beginning Was the Image: Conversations With Peter Whitehead (2006) consists of new and archival interviews with Whitehead plus extracts from his work.
+Paul Cronin produced a two-part documentary In the Beginning Was the Image: Conversations With Peter Whitehead (2006) featuring new and archival interviews with Whitehead, along with extracts from his work.

 Personal life and later years

-While a student at Cambridge Whitehead met Diane Cottrill and had two daughters, Tamsin and Sian.
-In 1959 he met Swedish student Britt Svensson and married her in Stockholm in 1960.
-They moved to London and divorced in 1964.
-In the 1960s he met the actress Coral Atkins and had a son, Harry.
+During his time at Cambridge, Whitehead met Diane Cottrill and had two daughters, Tamsin and Sian.
+In 1959, he met Swedish student Britt Svensson, whom he married in Stockholm in 1960.
+They moved to London but divorced in 1964.
+In the 1960s, he met the actress Coral Atkins and had a son, Harry.
+In 1979, he formed a relationship with Deanna Jones, and they had a daughter Joanna Woodrow.

 In 1980, he met Dido Goldsmith, the daughter of Teddy Goldsmith and niece of Sir James Goldsmith.
-They were married six weeks after meeting.
-The couple had four daughters, Robin, Leila, Charlene and Rosetta.
+They married six weeks after meeting and had four daughters, Robin, Leila, Charlene and Rosetta.
 Robin Whitehead, a film maker and photographer, died from a heroin overdose on 24 January 2010 at the age of 27.
 Her family alleged that Robin's involvement with the musician Pete Doherty and his circle of friends contributed to her death.

-Whitehead died on 10 June 2019, aged 82.
+Whitehead died in London on 10 June 2019, at the age of 82.